omertuc/rhods-entitled-mirror/auth/README.md

 │   ├─* generated_client.crt # The generated client certificate
 │   ├─* generated_client.csr # The generated client CSR (usually automatically deleted by `all.sh`)
 │   └─* generated_client.key # The generated client private key
+│   ├─* generated_client_creds.pem # The client key and certificate, concatenated - for convenience.
-└── delete.sh # A script to delete all generated files
+│   │                              # This is the file we place in the CI vault └── delete.sh # A script to delete all generated files
 ```